theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="Identity"></a>Identity
 -----------------------------

 Identity represents the Identity configuration for an AKS control plane.
-See also [AKS doc]. <br/>[AKS doc]: https://learn.microsoft.com/en-us/azure/aks/use-managed-identity
+See also [AKS doc](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity). <br/>

 Used by: [AzureManagedControlPlaneSpec](#AzureManagedControlPlaneSpec).